 Sexual trauma impacts emotional health and can leave a person susceptible to feelings of depression, anxiety, suicide, mood swings, sleep disorders, poor coping or self-regulation skills.
 The build up of stress, emotional blocks and tension in the body can also lead to physical symptoms such as gastrointestinal and digestive issues, headaches/migraines, and muscular tension.
 Sexual abuse can also result in feelings of isolation and self-blame, which can leave a person susceptible to substance abuse and eating disorders.

-As a Gestalt trained therapist, I provide the necessary therapeutic support to help survivors of trauma once again enjoy sexually intimate relationships.
+As a Somatic Psychotherapy I provide the necessary therapeutic support to help survivors of trauma once again enjoy sexually intimate relationships.
 My therapeutic approach has a strong focus on safety, awareness and embodiment, which is seen as essential for good trauma therapy.
 Trauma survivors often become disconnected from the bodies in the trauma process.
 When we become disconnected from our bodies we loose our power, our solidness, which can leave us feeling fragile and guarded.
 Through self-awareness practices, therapeutic support and self-support exercises, we can learn to stay grounded, embodied and present in the moment.
 With the right therapeutic support and guidance, survivors of trauma can become thrivers